inverseproblem/PestoSeis/JOSSpaper/paper.md

 # Statement of Need

-`PestoSeis` is a numerical laboratory written in the Python language and contains a suite of functionalities which can be used as a learning tool for concepts in seismology.
+`PestoSeis` is a numerical laboratory written in the Python language and contains a suite of functionalities which can be used as learning tools for concepts in seismology.
 One of the primary design goals of `PestoSeis` is simplicity and ease of use.
 It contains a set of functions related to different aspects of seismology, ranging from simple straight ray computations to a full-waveform elastic solver for two-dimensional (2D) problems.
-It thus collects several routines within a single package allowing the user to explore different topics in seismology with a hands-on approach.
+It thus collects several routines within a single package allowing the user to explore different topics in seismology using a hands-on approach.
 Moreover, a complete set of examples demonstrating the functionalities of the code are provided, with the combined aim of illustrating some common seismological applications in addition to demonstrating how to utilize